-4.2.3 ASSESSMENT CRITERIA FOR THE MIDTERM PRESENTATIONS PITCH
+3.2.3 ASSESSMENT CRITERIA FOR THE MIDTERM PRESENTATIONS PITCH

-- Your PowerPoint presentation is structured according to Sinek's Golden Circle, and clearly indicates the WHY, WHAT and HOW of your project. - One member of the student team emails their PowerPoint file to premium@maastrichtuniversity.nl, before the deadline Friday, March 17th. - When submitted, the pitch has a duration of max.
-5 minutes, no more, no less.

-You can use picture, images, entire posts or screen shots.
+- Your PowerPoint presentation is structured according to Sinek's Golden Circle, and clearly indicates the WHY, WHAT and HOW of your project. - One member of the student team emails their PowerPoint file to premium@maastrichtuniversity.nl, before the deadline (Monday March 18th) - Your pitch has a duration of max.
+5 minutes, no more, no less. - You can use picture, images, entire posts or screen shots.
 Feel free to be as creative as you want to.
-As long as it helps getting your message across and is relevant to the story.
+As long as it helps getting your message across and is relevant to the story, and in line with Sinek's Golden Circle.

-4.3 THE PREMIUM CLOSING EVENT
+3.3 THE PREMIUM CLOSING EVENT

 The PREMIUM programme ends with a very festive Closing Event for all students, project mentors, competence coaches, and clients.
-This festive Closing Event aims to provide students with an opportunity to share their projects' results with the community, and to festively close PREMIUM together with all the participating students, clients, mentors and coaches.
+This festive Closing Event aims to provide students with an opportunity to share their projects' results with the community, and to festively close PREMIUM together with the entire PREMIUM community.